domRiddle/ASF/Low-memory-setup.md

 # Low-memory setup

 ***
-= recommended and can lead to issues.
+ASF is extremely lightweight on resources by definition, depending on your usage even 128 MB VPS with Linux is capable of running it, although going that low is not recommended and can lead to issues.
 While being light, ASF is not afraid of asking OS for more memory, if such memory is needed for ASF to operate with optimal speed. m
 ASF as an application tries to be as much optimized and efficient as possible, which also takes in mind resources being used during execution.
 When it comes to memory, ASF prefers performance over memory consumption, which can result in temporary memory "spikes", which can be noticed e.g. with accounts having 3+ badge pages, as ASF will fetch and parse first page, read from it total number of pages, then launch fetch task for every extra page, which results in concurrent fetching and parsing of remaining pages.
 This speeds up execution, for cost of increased memory usage.
 Similar thing is happening e.g. with parsing active trade offers, ASF is also parsing them all concurrently.
 On top of all of that, ASF (C# runtime) doesn't return unused memory back to OS immediately.
 Huh?
 What's going on?